Daikakuji Temple 大覚寺

 A former imperial villa in Kyoto turned temple

-Daikaku-ji, located in Ukyo-ku, Kyoto , was originally an Imperial villa, but was converted into a temple of the Shingon sect of Buddhism in 876.
-A number of 16th century buildings were moved here from the Imperial Palace after a fire in the Edo period.
+Daikakuji, a temple in the Ukyo district of Kyoto , was originally an Imperial villa, but was converted into a temple of the Shingon sect of Buddhism in 876.
+A number of 16th-century buildings were moved here from the Imperial Palace after a fire in the Edo period.

 The temple hosted peace talks during the civil wars of the Nanboku-cho period

-From temple is a fifteen minute walk from JR Saga-Arashiyama station or twenty minutes from Arashiyama Station on the Keifuku Line.
+Daikakuji is a 15-minute walk from JR Saga-Arashiyama Station or 20 minutes from Arashiyama Station on the Keifuku Line.

-The temple's Osawa garden was designed in the Chinese architectural style known as chisen-shuyu, which indicates that the garden is meant to be viewed from a boat.
+The temple's Osawa garden was designed in the Chinese architectural style known as chisen-shuyu, which indicates that it is meant to be viewed from a boat.
 The large lake beside the garden is Japan's oldest artificial pond.

-The Saga school of flower arrangement has Daikaku-ji as its headquarters.
+The Saga school of flower arrangement uses Daikakuji as its headquarters.
 The school maintains its historical traditions and status while incorporating modern sensibilities, and thus is increasing in popularity year by year.
 A flower festival is held at the temple every year.